cao-hong/EMInfo/README.md

      in_map.mrc:    File name of the input EM density map in MRC2014 format.

-     contour:   The contour level of input EM density map file.
+     contour:   The contour level of input EM density map file (0 was used for the simulated maps).

 ### Options: